National Educational Alliance for Borderline Personality Disorder

 - Others become severely ill and use large amounts of mental health services, including repeated inpatient stays.

-She estimates that 80% of sufferers fall in the first two categories.
+They estimate that 80% of sufferers fall into the first two categories.

 Furthermore, there is an ongoing debate in the psychiatric community over whether BPD can be diagnosed under the age of eighteen.
 Fortunately, the naysayers have been increasingly challenged in recent years, allowing adolescents to receive treatment earlier and perhaps saving them from years of suffering.
 An experienced diagnostician can and should be able to make the diagnosis, or at least a differential diagnosis, so that treatment can be sought.